konegoro/konegoro/README.md

 # Interships
 - In my first intership i worked as a data scientist, doing SQL querys in a local database
 - I worked with [NicLabs](https://niclabs.cl/) in my second intership testing their DNS library made in Rust, i created unit and integrates tests
+# Other
+- I am assistant professor in the course "Lenguajes de Programacion" (CC4101).
+This course is one of the toughest in the academic mesh.
+[Here](https://ucampus.uchile.cl/m/fcfm_catalogo/programa?bajar=1&id=115998) is the course program
+- I have the B2 TOEFL Certification
+- In the last semester (Spring 2024) my grade was 6.1 of 7
 # Techonlogies and tools

 ## Programming Languages